Aneet Padda: Career

 In 2025, she first appeared alongside Dalai Mulchandani in Mehra's segment of the anthology series Yuva Sapno Ka Safar, which was digitally released on to Waves.
 Following this, Padda had her breakthrough with Mohit Suri's romantic drama Saiyaara, in which she starred opposite debutant Ahaan Panday.
 Suri was initially impressed by Padda's self-tape audition, but found her first formal audition lacking in authenticity.
-However, he was persuaded by Panday to give her a second opportunity.
-Produced by Yash Raj Films, she was ultimately cast as Vaani, an aspiring lyricist diagnosed with early-onset Alzheimer's, who forms a relationship with an emerging singer (played by Panday).
-In a positive review of the film, The Hollywood Reporter's Rahul Desai commended Padda for bringing "a kind of literary sheen to a woman that might have easily been reduced to a coming-of-age device in someone else's journey" and praised the chemistry between her and Panday.
-Saiyaara set several box-office records upon its release, grossing over ₹5.79 billion to emerge as the year's second highest-grossing Indian film.
-Padda will reunite with Nitya Mehra for the courtroom drama Nyaya, starring Fatima Sana Shaikh.
-She will also star as the title character in Shakti Shalini, as part of the Maddock Horror Comedy Universe.
+However, he was persuaded by Panday to give her a second opportunity after which she was ultimately cast as Vaani, an aspiring lyricist diagnosed with early-onset Alzheimer's, who forms a relationship with an emerging singer (played by Panday).
+In a positive review of the film, The Hollywood Reporter India's Rahul Desai commended Padda for bringing "a kind of literary sheen to a woman that might have easily been reduced to a coming-of-age device in someone else's journey" and praised the chemistry between her and Panday.
+Saiyaara set several box-office records upon its release, grossing over ₹5.79 billion to emerge as the year's fourth highest-grossing Indian film.

+The following year, Padda reunited with Nitya Mehra for Hunkkaar: The Roar (2026), a socio-thriller drama that featured her as a sexual assault survivor who takes on the powerful religious leader responsible for her abuse.
+India Today's Shweta Keshri found that Padda "handle[d] a difficult role with maturity" without overplaying the character's intense emotional shifts.
+She will next star as the title character in Shakti Shalini, as part of the Maddock Horror Comedy Universe.

+In the media

-In September 2025, Padda was announced as a celebrity ambassador for Lakmé Cosmetics and Mia by Tanishq.
+Following the recognition she gained from Saiyaara (2025), Padda was announced as a celebrity ambassador for several brands, including Lakmé Cosmetics, Mia by Tanishq, Reliance Trends and Pepsi (with Ahaan Panday).
+In 2026, Padda was featured by Forbes India in their 30 Under 30 list.